linkeddatacenter/LODMAP-ontologies/v1/bgo/README.md

 Bubble Graph Ontology (BGO)
 ==========================

-The Bubble Graph Ontology is a Semantic web application for quantitative data exploration.
+The Bubble Graph Ontology (BGO) is a Semantic Web Application for quantitative data exploration in a data-driven document.

 The namespace for BGO is *http://linkeddata.center/lodmap-bgo/v1#*